p11abhijeetc/policybot/data/nlu.md

 - Is [maternity](policy_type:maternity_leave_policy) a paidbenefit?
 - Will i get my full salary while on [maternity](policy_type:maternity_leave_policy) leave?
 - Will there is any salary deduction if i go on [maternity](policy_type:maternity_leave_policy) leave?
+- How will the amount be credited?
+- How will the [LTA](policy_type:leave_travel_policy) disbursement happen?
+- How will i get the amount?
+- How will the amount be credited in my account?

 ## intent: about_visitors
 - Are [visitors](guest) allowed in [cafeteria](policy_type:cafeteria_policy)?